 This is the AFTER shot at Green Street Art Center.

-Upper left was filled with Seedum, the lower bed to the right is also seedum but a different type.
+The upper left was filled with Seedum, and the lower bed to the right is also seedum but a different type.
 The container at the lower right is asparagus.
-As you can see the pebble slabs - made by 8 - 18 year olds - came out beautifully.
+As you can see the pebble slabs - made by 8 - 18-year-olds - came out beautifully.

 Wesleyan GSAC After